Paulkelvin/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Task13: computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)
 - Task14: a program that prints the first 50 Fibonacci numbers, starting with 1 andd 2
 - Task15: a program that finds and prints the sum of the even-valued terms
+- Task16: a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2